Japanese destroyers of World War II: Mutsuki

 Twelve Mutsuki-class (睦月, "First Moon") ships were commissioned between November 1925 and July 1927.
-They were developed from the Kamikaze class and introduced the new 24 in (61 cm) Type 93 torpedo.
+They were developed from the Kamikaze class and introduced the new 24-inch (61 cm) Type 93 torpedo.
 These were in triple mounts, allowing the reduction of torpedo placements from three to two.
 Half of the class were rebuilt in 1935–36, receiving shields to the torpedo tubes, strengthened hulls and modifications to funnels.
 Further changes occurred in 1941–1942 when many were converted to fast transports, with reduced gunnery.

 All Mutsuki-class ships were lost during the war.

 Fubuki

 The twenty Fubuki-class (吹雪, "Snowstorm"), or "Special Type", destroyers were commissioned between May 1928 and May 1932.
 They were a completely new design and a radical change from their predecessors.

 The 1922 Washington Naval Treaty had limited the tonnage of Japanese warships and, to counteract this, the IJN sought to build a high quality, technologically advanced navy.
 The Fubukis resulted from this.
 Treaty provisions pointed to an individual ship displacement of 1,400 tons, but this was disregarded: the proposals of 1924 resulted in nearly 1,800 tons.

 The design changes included 5-inch guns, twin mounted in weatherproof, splinter-proof turrets, the transfer aft of torpedo tubes from forward of the bridge, a high, covered bridge and an improved power plant.
 The new positioning of the torpedo tubes enabled the extension aft of the forecastle and thus greatly improved the ships' seakeeping.
 Two types of turret were fitted.
 Type A, with 40° elevation were superseded by Type B with 75° elevation, but neither were satisfactory as anti-aircraft mountings.
-Anti-aircraft weaponry was otherwise inadequate and it was progressively strengthened during refits, with a final count of 22 25 mm (1 in) guns in some vessels.
+Anti-aircraft weaponry was otherwise inadequate and it was progressively strengthened during refits, with a final count of 22 25mm (1 in) guns in some vessels.
 The Type 93 torpedo had proved itself and was installed in this and all subsequent classes.

 Although an impressive and powerful specification, the Fubukis suffered from design flaws.
 In order to squeeze the required performance into the required displacement, weight had been saved by the use of light alloys, lighter machinery and the use of welded construction.
 The reduction of weight within the hulls, and the mass of superstructure, produced potentially unstable vessels, but this was not appreciated until March 1934, when the torpedo boat Tomozuru capsized and the IJN reviewed all of its ships' designs.
 In addition, five ships were severely damaged (in two instances, the bows were lost) in a typhoon and another five had lesser damage to their hulls.

 As a result, in 1937 and 1938, all Fubukis had their bridges and other superstructure reduced and magazines converted to oil storage (this would act as ballast).
 The last members of the class to be built were equipped with lighter Type C turrets with reduced elevation.
 Despite the increased weight (to 2,090 tons) leading to a loss of speed (by 1 knot {1.8 km/h, 1.2 mph}), these destroyers remained amongst the best warships of their type.